 Q: How is civil legal aid funded in Ohio?A:

-The primary source of funding for civil legal aid in Ohio is the Ohio Legal Aid Fund.
+The primary sources of funding for civil legal aid in Ohio come from the Ohio Legal Aid Fund.
 The Ohio Legal Assistance Foundation (OLAF) administers this fund, which consists of interest earned on Interest on Lawyers’ Trust Accounts (IOLTA) and Interest on Trust Accounts (IOTA), and from a filing fee surcharge on civil cases filed in municipal, county and common pleas courts.
 Most legal aids also receive grants from the federal Legal Services Corporation, which is funded by an appropriation from Congress.
 Legal aids also receive funds from other sources such as individual donors, foundations, businesses, United Way allocations, and state and local bar associations.
 Visit the Ohio Legal Assistance Foundation website (www.olaf.org

 ) to learn more about IOLTA/IOTA, filing fees and the history of funding legal aid in Ohio.